Superior (bus manufacturer)

-Superior Industries was an Australian bus bodybuilder in Brendale, Brisbane.
+Superior Industries was an Australian bus body builder in Brendale, Brisbane.

 History

-Superior Industries were a builder of truck and ambulance bodies in Virginia that in 1966 diversified into bus bodybuilding.
+Superior Industries was founded as a builder of truck and ambulance bodies in Virginia.
+Having diversified into bus bodying, in May 1969 it moved to larger premises in Vauxhall Street, Virginia.

 In the late 1960s a large number of Leyland Leopards and in the mid-1980s some Leyland Tigers were bodied, but most bodies were mostly constructed on lighter chassis from Bedford and Ford and later Hino and Mercedes-Benz.

-In 1980 Superior moved to a new factory in Brendale.
+In 1977, Brighton Motor Body Company was acquired.
+In 1980, Superior moved to a new factory in Brendale.
 Superior ceased trading in 1996 by which time it had bodied about 450 buses.